Max796949/A-STROY/README.md

-# This is a proоect that i've maid as a homework for my school
+# This is a project that i've maid as a homework for my school

 ## It is a task that was presented in the end of the _2nd_ module.